xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/shared.md

 ### Indirect registration

-In some cases, we might have a "race condition" if we're not sure when state value is initialized (for example, two bundles could be declared in the different order).
+In some cases, we might have a "race condition" if we're not sure when the state value is initialized (for example, two bundles could be declared in a different order).

 For such cases, there is delayed access: